-Bougainville Copper is particularly safety conscious and has in place a comprehensive set of safety standards to ensure that it provides a safe working environment and that its employees and contractors comply with best practice safety procedures.
-The company complies with the requirements of the Rio Tinto safety policy.
-Management of Bougainville Copper undertakes regular facilitated risk workshops.
+The full board of Bougainville Copper participates in facilitated risk analysis.
 The aim of these exercises is to identify risks and opportunities for the company and allocate responsibility for each to a member of the management team.
 The company has also undergone a number of audits to ensure compliance with its own policies and those of Rio Tinto.